Lieser Elementary opened in 1944. It was remodeled in 1952 and partially remodeled in 1992, before transitioning to the site of a preschool program.

 Concept 2: Enriching environments

-Learn about the design concepts and provide feedback.
+Learn about the design concepts.

 Check out the history of the school and some of its milestones.